How to Measure Brushless Motor and Propeller Efficiency

 • Motor Efficiency = Mechanical power / Electrical power

-The output speed is function of the throttle, in %, and of the load, torque in Nm.
+The output speed is a function of the throttle, in %, and of the load or torque, in Nm.
 If you want to completely characterize a motor, you will need to test it with multiple input voltages and different loads.
-The throttle is changed with the software, and the load is changed with the type and size of propeller.
+The throttle is changed with the controller, and the load is changed with the type and size of propeller.

-Further reading: How BLDC Motors Work and How to Test Them
+Further reading: How Brushless Motors Work and How to Test Them

-For extracting useful propeller data, you need to measure the following parameters:
+To find propeller efficiency, you will need to measure the following parameters:

 • Speed (RPM)